vanjohnson879/frontline-cloud-doc/content/reference/admin/private_locations/private_packages/index.md

 {{< /alert >}}

 {{< alert warning >}}
-Control plane with private repository needs AWS permissions `s3:PutObject`` and `s3:DeleteObject` on the bucket.
+Control plane with private repository needs AWS permissions `s3:PutObject` and `s3:DeleteObject` on the bucket.
 {{< /alert >}}

-Once it is done, add the private repository configuration section in your [control plane configuration]({{< ref "../introduction" >}})  file :
+Once it is done, add the private repository configuration section in your [control plane configuration]({{< ref "../introduction" >}}) file:

 ```bash
 control-plane {
 	repository {